laravel-enso/tables/README.md

 Note that the appended attributes are available from the main query model
 - `buttons`, optional, array, list of buttons that need to be rendered.
 See below for more in-depth information.
 - `columns`, required, array, list of column configurations.
 See below for more in-depth information.
+- `debounce`, optional, number, the time in milliseconds that is used for the debounce when reloading data for the table, for example when typing in the search box or changing filters, default `100`

 ##### Buttons
 There are several type of buttons, depending on how you classify them.